 As of Friday, April 3, all DPS and APS schools have suspended in-person learning through the end of the school year.

-This means that -- at this time -- all Rocky Mountain Prep buildings will be closed until the start of the 2020-21 school year.
+This means that all Rocky Mountain Prep buildings will be closed until the start of the 2020-21 school year.
 While we will be unable to resume in-person classes, we will continue remote learning through the end of this academic year.

-Be sure to check out the new section on our website with sample schedules, links to online learning platforms, and tech support resources.
+Be sure to check out the remote learning section on our website with sample schedules, links to online learning platforms, and tech support resources.

 If you can’t find the answer to a question on our website, please talk with your child(ren)’s teacher so they can help you find the best person to answer.

-Through Revolution Foods, RMP will be offering free meals to ALL children in the community, ages 1-18, and adult RMP family members and staff.
+Through Revolution Foods, RMP will be offering free meals to ALL children in the community, ages 1-18, through the summer.
 Families can pick up three meals at a time (breakfast, lunch, and dinner) at RMP Berkeley, RMP Southwest, and RMP Fletcher.

 Denver Public Schools will offer free meals on weekdays to all Denver students at locations throughout the city, using a grab-and-go style system.
 Details are available on the DPS website.